 The development of Starfield’s LS230 natural logic occupancy sensor begins 150 years ago with the invention of electric fire alarms.
-Back then, electricity was a new concept and the idea of combining a fire detector and switch was pretty high tech.
+Back then, electricity was new and the idea of combining a fire detector and switch was pretty high tech.
 When fire was detected, the switch closed and an alarm activated.
-When larger areas required more sensors, the additional sensors were wired in parallel so that closure of any one switch would activate the alarm.
+When larger areas required more sensors, the additional sensors were wired in parallel so that closure of any one switch activated the alarm.
+Simple and effective.

 30 years ago occupancy sensors started out in much the same way as fire alarms.
 When motion is detected, a switch closes and lights turn on.
 When motion stops, the sensor times out and then turns off the lights.
 Also, like fire alarms, larger rooms are covered by multiple sensors wired in parallel.
 Simple, effective, and pretty high tech for its time as well.

 When digital sensors came along, the obvious path was create a synthetic version of existing analog sensors and circuits.
 This was relatively easy because it can done with standard Boolean logic which is well understood and easily implemented.
 Operationally it is relatively simple as well.
 Such systems are called Master-Slave because they include a central “Master” that determines overall occupancy by collecting information from “Slave” sensors.
 It works but at the cost of being inherently labor intensive, rigid, and prone to failure.

 Development of digital occupancy sensors at Starfield started out in a similar way.
 However, as the limitations of the Boolean approach became apparent, we started looking for something better.
 It took awhile but we found that something better hiding all around us.